Direccc/Basic-Statistics-with-Python/README.md

 # Python Statistics Showcase

-This repository highlights my work with Python for statistics and data analysis.
+This repository demonstrates my work with Python for statistics and data analysis.

 ## Features
 - Basic descriptive statistics (mean, median, mode, etc.)
-- Data visualization with Matplotlib and Seaborn
 - Data manipulation using Pandas
-- Probability and hypothesis testing
+- Probability calculations and hypothesis testing

-Feel free to explore and contribute! 😊
+Stay tuned for more updates! 😊